wusonw/xlsx-replacer/README.md

   // target xlsx output file path, not aviable when override is true,default path is same as template with ! in front target?: string;

-   // unpacked path, where to generate unpacked,default dir is same as target's unpacked?: string
+   // unpacked path, where to generate unpacked, default dir is same as target's unpacked?: string

   // whether to keep unpacked files when replaced